 Methodologically, the research project is grounded in comparative folk narrative research with a particular emphasis on tales deriving from Arabic, Persian, and Turkish tradition.
 The project's result is an English-language handbook that contains detailed surveys of 101 Oriental narratives documented in Western oral tradition.
 It sheds light on the vernacular and popular dimension of the impact of Oriental narrative tradition, an aspect that previous research on Orientalism and cultural contacts between the Orient and the West has neglected.
 The adequate awareness for the Oriental and, particularly, the Muslim heritage of a considerable body of narratives prevalent in Western oral tradition is much needed as a humanist counterbalance in the late modern world where Muslims are again perceived as the essential Other.

 The research project was funded by the Deutsche Forschungsgemeinschaft.
-Titled "101 Middle Eastern Tales and Their Impact on Western Oral Tradition," it is scheduled for publication by Wayne State University Press in August 2020.
+The book resulting from the research project, "101 Middle Eastern Tales and Their Impact on Western Oral Tradition," was published by Wayne State University Press in August 2020.